 The Foundation continues to host two Inspire Education Days each year, bringing as many area fifth graders as possible and even groups of high school students to the Borlaug farmstead from schools within about a 45-mile radius.
 At Inspire Education Day, educators incorporate interdisciplinary components of education from science, to global studies, to math, and even music.
 Students also spend time learning about Dr. Borlaug’s life and accomplishments.

-For ten years, Fall Inspire Education Day has taken place in September to coincide with Norman Borlaug Harvest Fest in the nearby county seat of Cresco, Iowa (where Norm graduated from high school).
+For eleven years, Fall Inspire Education Day has taken place in September to coincide with Norman Borlaug Harvest Fest in the nearby county seat of Cresco, Iowa (where Norm graduated from high school).
 Each year featured a strong partnership with educators and students from Iowa State University.
-This past year the University of Iowa joined the partnership.
+Recently, the University of Iowa joined the partnership.
 Six years ago, the Foundation added a Spring Inspire Education Day as well, which takes place in May and features a strong partnership with Luther College educators and students.
 Foundation members collaborate with the college to provide a formative experience for those who will begin student teaching come fall, while also keeping the spirit and educational legacy of Dr. Borlaug alive for even more youth.
 Learn More

 Since 2014, the foundation has held a summer event for adults called the Adult Ag Institute.
 In August 2016, the Foundation, with support from Iowa Corn Growers, hosted their third annual Sustainable Farm Institute that also drew many visitors to Dr. Borlaug’s Boyhood Farm and Birthplace.
 Numerous agriculturalists attended the event, some from as far away as Arkansas, to learn from international expert, Dr. Jill Clapperton.
 She shared with the attendees her research of new crops, rotations, and products that create healthy productive soils as well as technology to help farmers assess soil fertility, plant nutrition and soil microbial activity in real time.
 In 2019 the even became the Borlaug Farm Dialogue with workshops and a film.
 Iowa State and Iowa State Extension and NCRS helped with the sessions.

 Increased Community Involvement